 Sous vide is a method of cooking.
 Just like grilling, slow cooking, or air frying.

 To “sous vide” something you need an immersion circulator.
-This is a small tool (or appliance) that is placed into a large pot of water in which it heats the water up to a certain temperature, keeping it there for a specified amount of time.
+This is a small tool (or appliance) that is placed into a large pot of water which heats the water to a certain temperature, keeping it there for a specified amount of time.
 The food is then placed in the water bath – either vacuum-sealed, in a bag, or in jars, to cook.

 With more traditional ways of cooking, it is impossible to precisely control the exact temperature at which you are cooking.
 Which can lead to over or undercooking your food.